mhuebert/re-db/README.md

 ### Finding entities

-Use `d/where` to find entities that match a list of clauses, each of which should be:
+Use `d/where` to find entities that match a list of clauses.
+Clauses all joined with `AND` with early termination when a result set is empty.
+Each clause should be:

 1. An attribute-value **vector**, to match entities which contain the attribute-value pair.
-If the attribute is indexed, this will be very fast.
+If the attribute is indexed, this will be fast.
 Logs an attribute-value pattern read (:_av).

 ```clj
 (d/where [[:name "Matt"]])